|Date of birth||3rd January 1964|

-Xenapto is a publicly-available service that manages investment data and integrates modern productivity tools into a flexible workflow.
-It is used by several VCs and individual investors as part of their investment workflow.
+Xenapto was a publicly-available service that managed investment data and integrates modern productivity tools into a flexible workflow.
+It was used by VCs and individual investors as part of their investment workflow.

 I raised £550,000 from investors to create Xenapto using Xenapto’s own bookbuilding features to manage the capital raise.
 I won a place on the MassChallenge 2015 accelerator programme in competition with 2,275 startups from 67 countries.

 As the founding technologist I set the technical direction for the platform, opting for a straightforward combination of Ruby on Rails and Postgres hosted on Heroku.
 These vanilla choices have allowed me to easily hire developers when greater velocity was needed.
 Similarly I ensured that the developer toolset was a widely understood combination of Github, PivotalTracker and CircleCI, allowing incoming staff to quickly get up to speed.
 Prior to the wide adoption of Docker I had developed deployment scripts that allowed me to use inexpensive virtual machines for non-critical tasks such as background scraping.
 This kept costs dramatically lower than simply spinning up additional Heroku dynos.

 Although I re-used third-party components wherever possible there are some “secret sauce” elements to Xenapto that I designed and built from scratch.
 A good example was an adaptation of the Aho-Corasick algorithm that gave me a 10x efficiency gain in text parsing.
 It’s this that formed the basis of the smart matching of incoming emails and news stories to particular contacts.

 I acted as an independent consultant for a number of financial services institutions in London.